 There is an archipelago of islands in the Celebes Sea and Derawan is the main hub for travelers wishing to visit this mecca of islands.

 HOW TO GET TO DERAWAN ISLAND?

-The most convenient way to get to Derawan is to catch a flight into Berau Airport and take a 15-minute taxi to the Tanjung Redeb boat harbor.
+The most convenient way to get to Derawan is to catch a flight to Berau Airport and take a 15-minute taxi to the Tanjung Redeb boat harbor.

 The cost of a taxi is $8 from Berau Airport to Tanjung Redeb.
-From here you will have to take a speed boat to Derawan Island that takes 2 hours for 250,000 Rupiah ($25) one way.
+From here you will have to take a speed boat to Derawan Island which takes 2 hours for 250,000 Rupiah ($25) one way.

 The boats run 7 days a week and generally every 2 hours.
 The first boat departs at 8 am and the last boat leaves at 4 pm.

 You will see a ticket office alongside the river’s edge at the Tanjung Redeb boat harbor and you can organize your trip there.
 If you have any difficulties trying to find the right boat, the locals are very quick to give you some help, you need only ask.